 The Company's independent public accountant is the accounting firm of Sycip Gorres Velayo & Co.
-The current handling partner of SGV & Co. has been engaged by the Company in 2018 and is expected to be rotated every five (5) years.
+The current handling partner of SGV & Co. is new for this 2020 reporting period and is expected to be rotated every five (5) years.

 8.2 External Audit Fees and Services